 Like all proteins, 3alphaPSM also consists of a chain of amino acids arranged like beads on a string.
 The protein’s function is determined, among other things, by the way this chain is organized into its three-dimensional structure.
 Two of the most common protein structural formations include a helix, in which the chain is organized spirally; and a sheet, in which the chain is organized as a flat structure.

 Fibrils of amyloids involved in neurodegenerative diseases are constructed from flat sheets.
 However, when PhD student Einav Tayeb-Fligelman and Dr. Orly Tabachnikov used X-ray crystallography to examine the structure of this bacterial protein in detail, they were surprised to find that the fibers actually consisted of helical proteins.

 Prof. Meytal Landau (left) with Einav Tayeb-Fligelman (center) and Dr. Orly Tabachnikov | Photograph: Nitzan Zohar, Technion

-A fiber constructed of sheets (on the right) as opposed to that constructed of helices.
-On top: illustration of the fibers attacking cells | Source: Dimedia, Technion
+A fiber constructed of sheets (on the right) and one constructed of helices.
+At the top: an illustration of the fibers attacking cells | Source: Dimedia, Technion

-“What prompted us to investigate the atomic structure of 3alphaPSM was the desire to explore amyloid functioning in bacteria and to see how similar their structure is to the amyloid associated with Alzheimer's disease,” said Landau for the Davidson Institute website.
+“What prompted us to investigate the atomic structure of 3alphaPSM was the desire to explore amyloid functioning in bacteria and to see how similar their structure is to the amyloid associated with Alzheimer's disease,” said Landau to the Davidson Institute website.
 “Although both types of amyloids form fibers, after we determined the structure of the bacterial protein at the atomic level, we found, to our surprise, that despite their general similarity to disease-related amyloids, the bacterial amyloid protein creates a fibrous structure that was not previously known.”

 Watch the Technion’s video about the study: